damienjburks/content-engine/README.md

 - **Multi-Platform Publishing**: Simultaneously publish to dev.to and Hashnode
 - **Intelligent Content Detection**: Automatically detects existing articles and updates only when content changes
+- **Automatic Article Removal**: Removes articles from all platforms when markdown files are deleted
 - **Platform-Specific Transformations**: Handles platform-specific formatting requirements
 - **Error Isolation**: Platform failures don't affect publishing to other platforms
 - **Extensible Architecture**: Easy to add support for new blogging platforms